Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

 \section{Context sensitivity of robustness assessment}

-Not all types of perturbations are equally relevant for every system, so it is necessary to identify those most critical for the intended application.
+Not all perturbations are equally relevant for every system, the most critical ones must be identified in light of the intended application, system design and deployment environment.
 For self-driving cars, protecting against adversarial attacks is crucial, but it is not necessarily relevant for an epidemiologist using AI models to forecast virus spread~\cite{freiesleben2023beyond}.
-Relevant perturbations cannot be defined universally, but depend on system design and deployment environment.
-We identify three contextual drivers—use case, data and model architecture—that guide the selection of relevant perturbations and, in turn, inform the tests, metrics and benchmarks through which robustness is evaluated in a context-sensitive way.
+We identify three contextual drivers—use case, data and model—that guide the selection of relevant perturbations and, in turn, inform the tests, metrics and benchmarks through which robustness is evaluated in a context-sensitive way.
 Figure ~\ref{fig:framework} provides a schematic overview of context-sensitive robustness assessment.